marcoscalatayud/blogfolio/blog/2023-08-14-referents-design.md

 Luckily, we live in a day and age where quality information is readily available cheap and fast.
 You have many options to learn from the best: reading articles, books, watching videos, tutorials, examples...

 Here you have a list of the people who unknowingly have helped me shape my perspective on product design.
-Here you have a list of *my teachers*.
+Here you have a list of *my design teachers*.

+You can also check my [frontend referents](/blog/2022-08-20-referents-frontend).

 ### Edward Tufte